awsdocs/amazon-kendra-developer-guide/doc_source/API_Query.md

 Type: Array of [QueryResultItem](API_QueryResultItem.md) objects

  ** [TotalNumberOfResults](#API_Query_ResponseSyntax) **   <a name="Kendra-Query-response-TotalNumberOfResults"></a>
-The number of items returned by the search\.
-Use this to determine when you have requested the last set of results\.
+The total number of items found by the search; however, you can only retrieve up to 100 items\.
+For example, if the search found 192 items, you can only retrieve the first 100 of the items\.
 Type: Integer

 ## Errors<a name="API_Query_Errors"></a>